The corner where Raymond Washington was killed

 Although he told an acquaintance that he knew some of the men, he was still somewhat cautious about approaching them, as he had a rule against walking up to vehicles that he didn't recognize.

-After carefully stepping forward and asking the occupants to identify themselves, he received an answer that immediately put him at ease.
+After carefully stepping forward and asking the occupants to identify themselves, he received an answer that put him at ease.

 At that point, he smiled and began chatting with the men.